statmike/Resampling-Methods-in-SAS-Viya/readme.md

 See the [documentation for Call Streaminit](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=lefunctionsref&docsetTarget=p0gw58qo85qp56n1kbpiz50ww8lv.htm&locale=en) for further information on specifying a seed and changing the random-number generator (RNG).

 ### resample.jackknife action
 Creates a table of jackknife resamples from table `<intable>` and stores them in table `<intable>_jk`.
-Runs the addRowID action on the `<intable>`.
-There will be J resamples identified with jkID, where J is equal to the number of rows in `<intable>`.
-The values of jkID are numbered 1, 2, ... n and each has rows identified by rowID.
-When rowID from `<intable>` is equal to jkID the row is deleted/omitted.
+Runs the addRowID action on the `<intable>` cases.
+There will be J resamples identified with jkID, where J is equal to the number of cases in `<intable>`.
+The values of jkID are numbered 1, 2, ... n and each has resampled cases identified by caseID.
+When caseID from `<intable>` is equal to jkID the case is deleted/omitted.
 * jkID - is the naturally numbered (1, 2, ..., n) identifier of a resample
-* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the resample row in `<intable>`
+* caseID - is the naturally numbered (1, 2, ..., n) case identifier for the resampled case in `<intable>`

 ```
 CASL Syntax

     resample.jackknife /
       intable="string"
+      case="string"

 Parameter Descriptions

     intable="string"
       required
       specifies the name of the table to resample from in CAS
+    case="string"
+      required
+      Specifies the name of the column from `<intable>` that connects groupings of rows that make up cases.
+If the value specified is not a column name in `<intable>` then the rows will be used as individual cases during resampling.
 ```
 ---
 # Further SAS References